 - Coercion/necessity: A death was caused because you were threatened to believe your act was necessary to prevent imminent death or great bodily injury to you or another person

 Depending on the facts of your unique case, you may face a series of unforgiving penalties.
-With 28 years of experience as a detective, our criminal justice attorney can closely analyze the investigation against you and reveal any inconsistencies or violations that could hurt your case.
+With 28 years of experience, our criminal justice attorney can closely analyze the investigation against you and reveal any inconsistencies or violations that could hurt your case.
 If successful, we could get your charges dropped or dismissed entirely.

 Without our seasoned criminal defense attorney on your side, you have a higher likelihood of suffering the following penalties: